rospijam/talks/.github/ISSUE_TEMPLATE.md

 - About yourself

-- Are you comfortable if the talk is recorded and uploaded to PyData Delhi's YouTube channel ?
+- Are you comfortable if the talk is recorded and uploaded to ROSPi Jam Delhi's YouTube channel ?

 - Any query ?